2020 Highlights of the Year

 Discipleship in the Season of COVID

 Discipleship Ministries started fall semester wondering if it would be possible to meet as discipleship groups (D-groups) and be COVID compliant.
 Turns out, due God’s graciousness and students being willing to follow appropriate protocols, it was.
-Nearly 1,000 students participated in D-groups, meeting outside and and staying socially distanced as much as possible.
+Nearly 1,000 students participated in D-groups, meeting outside and staying socially distanced as much as possible.
 Students were “zoomed” in when necessary due to health concerns or quarantine.
 Despite added restrictions, Discipleship Ministries carried out their mission to cultivate Psalm 1 individuals who delight in the Word of God and mature into happy, resilient, fruitful individuals.

 Chapel Goes Outside